coddingtonbear/jirafs/docs/source/index.rst

     :target: https://gitter.im/coddingtonbear/python-myfitnesspal

-Pronounced like 'giraffes', but totally unrelated to wildlife, this library lets you stay out of JIRA as much as possible by letting you edit your JIRA issues as a collection of text files using an interface inspired by ``git`` and ``hg``.
+Pronounced like 'giraffes', but totally unrelated to wildlife, this library lets you stay out of Jira as much as possible by letting you edit your Jira issues as a collection of text files using an interface inspired by ``git`` and ``hg``.

 .. image:: http://coddingtonbear-public.s3.amazonaws.com/github/jirafs/readme_demo_20150719.gif